daboross/android_device_oneplus_dre9-twrp/README.md

 # To temporarily boot it
 fastboot boot out/target/product/kebab/recovery.img

-# Since 8 / Pro has a seperate recovery partition, you can flash the recovery with
+# Since 8T has a seperate recovery partition, you can flash the recovery with
 fastboot flash recovery recovery.img
 ```